howtographql/howtographql/content/frontend/react-urql/4-routing.md

 ### Add automatic redirects

 To wrap up this section, let's also add an automatic redirect to the `CreateLink` component.
-To do that we can use the `history` prop that `react-router` passes down to all components that are wrapped in a route.
+To do that you can use the `history` prop that `react-router` passes down to all components that are wrapped in a route.

 We want to use the `history.push` method to redirect to the `LinkList` route once the mutation has completed.
 We can do this by using the promise that `executeMutation` returns when it's being called.